AAlvz/logstash/Readme.md

 $ `./kibana-4.0.0-beta3/bin/kibana`

-To load data to elasticsearch using logstash (currently any apache logs can be used):
+To load data to elasticsearch using logstash (normal apache logs currently):

-$ `cp /vagrant/{my_logs} /tmp/apache_logs`

-$ `/opt/logstash/bin/logstash -f /vagrant/logstash_configs/logstash.conf`

-To process logs run:

-`logstash-1.4.2/bin/logstash -f logstash.conf`
+nc 192.168.33.10  3333 < apache_log

+To make tests with different logstash config files:

+`vagrant@elk$ logstash-1.4.2/bin/logstash -f test_logstash.conf`

 After that you can view the data in: